nebular161/Funkinized-Engine/README.md

 # Build Commands
 - Lime build [target] (Whichever platform you want to build: windows, mac, linux, html5)
-- You can find the build at Supernova-Engine/export/release/[target]/bin including all the assets and an exe file that -  you've build the code with
+- You can find the build at export/release/[target]/bin including all the assets and an exe file that -  you've build the code with
 - If you want to access debug mode, do lime build [target] -debug
-- You can find the debug version of the build by simply going to Supernova-Engine/export/debug/[target]/bin
+- You can find the debug version of the build by simply going to export/debug/[target]/bin
 - Now you can make your own FNF mod, hope you enjoy!

 # Credits
-- NebulaZone: Creator, Programmer
+- violet292: Creator, Programmer
 - ThatOneFoxHX: Main Menu Theme
 - AlexShadow: Additional Programming Help
 - Yoshubs: Inspiration